MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 This method doesn't require you to install anything on the device making it ideal when monitoring or controlling sessions from unmanaged devices or partner users.

 > [!NOTE]
 > Cloud App Security leverages Azure Data Centers around the world to provide optimized performance through geolocation.
-This means that a user’s session may be hosted outside of a particular region, depending on traffic patterns and their location.
+This means that a user's session may be hosted outside of a particular region, depending on traffic patterns and their location.
 However, to protect your privacy, no session data is stored in these data centers.

 ## Managed device identification

 Conditional Access App Control enables you to create policies that take into account whether a device is managed or not.
 To identify the state of a device, you can configure access and session policies to check for:

-- Microsoft Intune (Intune) Compliant devices
+- Microsoft Intune (Intune) compliant devices
 - Hybrid Azure AD joined devices
 - Presence of client certificates in a trusted chain

-### Intune compliant and hybrid Azure AD joined devices
+### Intune compliant and Hybrid Azure AD Joined devices

-Azure AD Conditional Access enables compliant and hybrid joined device information to be passed directly to Microsoft Cloud App Security.
+Azure AD Conditional Access enables Intune compliant and hybrid joined device information to be passed directly to Microsoft Cloud App Security.
 From there, an access policy or a session policy can be developed that uses device state as a filter.
 For more information, see the [Introduction to device management in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/device-management-introduction).

 > [!NOTE]
 > Some browsers may require additional configuration such as installing an extension.
 For more information, see [Conditional Access browser support](https://go.microsoft.com/fwlink/?linkid=2102732).